yrodiere/hello-quarkus/README.md

-# hello-quarkus project

-This project uses Quarkus, the Supersonic Subatomic Java Framework.

-If you want to learn more about Quarkus, please visit its website: https://quarkus.io/ .

 ## Running the application in dev mode

 You can run your application in dev mode that enables live coding using:

 ```
 ./mvnw quarkus:dev
 ```